 Author: Dr Anna Cowan, Deputy Dean Education

-Course Student Representation is an important component of the teaching and learning quality assurance and quality improvement processes within the ANU College of Medicine, Biology & Environment, and the ANU College of Physical & Mathematical Sciences.
+Course Student Representation is an important component of the teaching and learning quality assurance and quality improvement processes within the ANU College of Health & Medicine and the ANU College of Science.
 The role of Student Representatives is to provide ongoing constructive feedback on behalf of the student cohort to Course Conveners and to Associate Directors (Science Education) for continuous improvements to the course; this will assist Conveners to address any important issues as they arise and have more information about the students’ experience of the course than is provided by the end of semester surveys.

 Selection of Student Representatives

-- There should be at least one Student Representative for each course in CMBE/CPMS with an enrolment of <20 students; for courses with enrolment >20 students the minimum number of representatives is two.
+- There should be at least one Student Representative for each course in CHM/CoS with an enrolment of <20 students; for courses with enrolment >20 students the minimum number of representatives is two.

 - The requirement for Student Representatives should be advertised in the Introductory Lecture and nominations sought.